Microsoft/azure-docs.pt-pt/articles/stream-analytics/stream-analytics-compatibility-level.md

 ## <a name="compatibility-level-11"></a>Nível de compatibilidade 1,1

-As seguintes alterações principais foram introduzidas no nível de compatibilidade 1.1:
+As seguintes alterações principais são introduzidas no nível de compatibilidade 1,1:

 ### <a name="service-bus-xml-format"></a>Formato XML do barramento de serviço